 Figure out what pages are performing the best

-Doesn’t it sound silly to spend so much time creating your website’s content without ever checking to see if it’s actually working?
-Luckily, with Google Analytics you can drill down into your website to identify which pages consistently do well over time (and which pages don’t).
+Isn’t it silly to spend so much time creating your website’s content without ever checking to see if it’s actually working?
+Luckily, with Google Analytics for nonprofits you can drill down into your website to identify which pages consistently do well over time (and which pages don’t).

 Check your content’s success by going to Behavior > Site Content > Content Drilldown.

-I’d like to draw your attention to two sections of this data table: Bounce Rate and Exit Rate.
+Draw your attention to two sections of this data table: Bounce Rate and Exit Rate.
 This data can be valuable in determining how specific content is performing.
 The bounce rate is the percentage of visitors who arrive on a page and almost simultaneously exit.
 A high bounce rate can indicate that people didn’t find what they were looking for and quickly left your website.
 The exit rate is the percentage of people who leave your website from a specific page.
 While you can expect higher exit rates for a blog (because people get what they need, and then exit), a high exit rate on your homepage should be a cause for concern.
-High exit rates and bounce rates, can both indicate a problem with your site’s design or content.
+High exit rates and bounce rates can indicate a problem with your site’s design or content.

 While these are some helpful starting points, different organizations will need different data.
 Figure out what information will help you tell the story behind your online efforts, and then track it carefully over time.
 Monitor your results weekly (at minimum) to notice trends in conversions, key referrers, and web page performance.
 Really, you should check in every day.

 These metrics are really just the beginning.
-Google Analytics is an incredibly robust program that will lead to all kinds of insights about your marketing, social media, and fundraising efforts.
+Google Analytics for nonprofits is an incredibly robust program that will lead to all kinds of insights about your marketing, social media, and fundraising efforts.